wyxos/media-engine-release/README.md

 # Wyxos Media Engine
-A desktop application to browse, organise, download and set wallpapers.
+A wallpaper browser and downloader.
+Enables you to set images, videos or html files as wallpapers.

 Supports browsing the following websites:
 - [Wallhaven](https://wallhaven.cc)